 What is a Private Company?

 A private company is owned by either a small number of shareholders, company members, or a non-governmental organization, and it does not offer its stocks for sale to the general public.
 Instead, its stock is offered, owned, or exchanged privately among a small number of shareholders – or even held by a single individual.
-Private companies are also referred to as privately-held companies, limited companies, limited liability companies, or private corporations, depending on the country where they’re incorporated and how they are structured.
+Private companies are also referred to as privately-held companies, limited companies, limited liability companies, or private corporations, depending on the country they’re incorporated and how they are structured.